 Pre-requisites: Minimum grade of C- in (SPAN 3096 or SPAN 3996)

 SPAN 4146.
-National Literatures of Spanish America.
+National Literatures of Latin America.
 3 Credit Hours.

-The study of literature in its cultural context focusing on texts from a selected country or countries of Spanish America.
+The study of literature in its cultural context focusing on texts from a selected country or countries of Latin America.
 NOTE: The country of choice will vary according to the instructor's preference.
+This course was previously known as "National Literatures of Spanish America."
+Students will receive credit for only one iteration of this course.

 Repeatability: This course may not be repeated for additional credits.